 Unfortunately this post doesn’t end with a stress eradicator, a vacation, or a spa package (though there is nothing wrong with the last two).
 There is no clear roadmap for stress and the brain.
 But a couple things are clear:

-It is absolutely our job as parents and as a society to do everything in our power to protect children from toxic stress.
+It is absolutely our job as parents and as a society to do everything in our power to protect all children from toxic stress (not just our own).

 It is also our job to make sure that our kids learn how to handle appropriate stress.

 Goal One: Let’s work together to tackle toxic stress in our communities.
 Feel overwhelmed or defeated?
 Look for organizations locally that are doing work on racial and economic justice and get involved.
-The path forward is contested, complicated, and daunting – but well worth our efforts.
+The path forward is contested, complicated, and daunting – but doing nothing is not an option.

 Goal Two: Let’s leave the quick n’ easy stress busters on the shelf and opt for building real resilience instead.
 Let’s believe in kids enough to set high expectations, encourage them to set achievable goals, and then invest in systems and relationships that help kids towards them.